My Cart (0 pieces)

 Size.

 SVG is smaller than PNG files, especially for images containing text or simple shapes.
+Because PNG stores every color detail for each tiny dot (pixel), it means a bigger size for complex images.

 Scaling.

 Because SVG is a vector format, it can be scaled to any size without losing quality, while PNG is a raster format and will lose quality if it is scaled too large.
-This makes SVG a better choice for logos, icons, and other images that need to be resized frequently.
+This makes SVG a better choice common image formats for logos, icons, and other images that need to be resized frequently.

 Transparency.